Pur3-MAlice/Pom-To-Do-Ro/README.md

 ![Sign In Errors](/documentation/images/signup_errors.png)

+#### 11. Front-End Libraries Used

+- **React:**
+  - *Usage:* React is a JavaScript library for building user interfaces.
+It creates reusable UI components.

+- **React-Bootstrap:**
+  - *Usage:* React-Bootstrap is a React adaptation of the Bootstrap framework, providing pre-designed UI components as React components.
+It allows developers to use Bootstrap's styling and components within React applications.

+- **React-Router-DOM:**
+  - *Usage:* React-Router-DOM is a library for adding navigation and routing functionality to React applications.

+- **Axios:**
+  - *Usage:* Axios simplifies the process of making HTTP requests from a web application.
+Axios is used to communicate with a server to fetch or send data.

+- **React-DatePicker:**
+  - *Usage:* React-DatePicker is a flexible and customizable datepicker component for React.
+It provides a user-friendly way to pick dates.
+Used in forms where date selection is required.

+- **React-Circular-Progressbar:**
+  - *Usage:* React-Circular-Progressbar is a circular progress bar component for React.
+It is used to display visual progress indicators in a circular form.

+- **Context API:**
+  - *Usage:* Context API is part of React and provides a way to share values (such as state) across components without having to pass them through props explicitly.

 ## Backend

 The backend of Pom-to-do-ro is powered by Django Rest Framework (DRF), a robust toolkit for building Web APIs in Django applications.
 The backend handles user authentication, manages data storage, and serves data to the frontend.